 Retention and Continuance in School Programs

-Irrespective of the classification policies of the university, students shall not be admitted to professional courses of the College of Health Sciences unless they have satisfactorily completed all courses which are specified in their programs of study for the first two semesters and have achieved a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) for all such courses.
+Students shall not be admitted to professional courses of the College of Health Sciences unless they have satisfactorily completed all courses which are specified in their programs of study for the first two semesters and have achieved a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) for all such courses.
 Students enrolled in exercise physiology, medical technology, and nursing also are required to achieve at this time a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) in their required science courses.

 To qualify for continued matriculation in programs of the College of Health Sciences, all students must maintain on-going cumulative averages of 2.50 (2.70 for Nursing) or better by achieving the following averages the end of the freshman year and at the end of each semester thereafter: